Life Throws You Content Every Day

 The problem with dry cleaning is two-fold.
 The chemicals used are strong and quite harsh to the fabrics and can also have hazardous effects on both humans and the environment.
 Let’s give it a closer look.

 As aforementioned above, your suit is soaked with very potent solvents.
 As such, due to their nature and the friction during the dry cleaning process, your suit can become shiny or lose some colour.
 The process also puts a lot of pressure on the delicate fabrics and this is one of the reason you should only dry clean your suits when absolutely necessary.

 Once again, these are highly toxic solvents not for just humans but also the environment.
 Tetrachloroethylene is often found in soil and water contamination and is one of the indicators that I look for in my day job as an environmental consultant.
 Not only that, but there are numerous reports that it is carcinogenic.
 Fortunately, more and more dry cleaning companies shift towards more environmental friendly solvents or at least try to recapture and reuse 99% after it has been used in the machine.

 Wow, Why Would I Dry Clean Then?

 Dry cleaning is a necessity in many occasions.
 Your wool suits cannot be washed by hand and require help from a professional.
-Be it natural odour, sweat, make-up stains or even mustard or wine, it is not something that you should attempt to clean yourself.
+Be it natural odor, sweat, make-up stains or even mustard or wine, it is not something that you should attempt to clean yourself.
 More on that later.

 And How Often?